xcsp3team/pycsp3/README.md

 ## Compiling PyCSP3 Models

-For generating an XCSP3 file from a PyCSP3 model, you have to execute:
+For generating an XCSP3 instance from a PyCSP3 model, you have to execute:

 ```console
 python3 <file> [options]